magnussolution/magnusbilling7/wiki/en/modules/groupUser/groupUser.rst

 .. _groupUser-id:

-Id
+ID
 ""

-We not write the description to this field.
+We did not write the description to this field.